1. Name and address of the controller

 Since 1895 DAW has developed, produced and sold innovative coating systems.
 As an independent family company in its fifth generation, we have continued to grow to become the third largest manufacturer of building paints in Europe and for decades we have been the market leader in Germany and Austria.

-The purpose of processing of your personal data is necessary and does only happen for the performance of a contract to which the data subject is a party or in order to take steps at the request of the data subject prior to entering into a contract, realization, roll-out, evaluation and completion of a contract (planning, purchase, delivery and service relationship), in this case with you as the business partner, incl. possible collection of outstanding debts.
-Additional information to privacy issues of collection procedures can be found in the privacy statement at the website of our collection service provider : https://www.eos.ksi.de/datenschutz
+The purpose of processing of your personal data is necessary and does in paticular happen for the performance of a contract to which the data subject is a party or in order to take steps at the request of the data subject prior to entering into a contract, realization, roll-out, evaluation, analyzation and improvement of our products and services as well as for the termination of a contractual relationship. (planning, purchase, delivery and service relationship), in this case with you as the business partner, incl. possible collection of outstanding debts.
+With regard to the collection of outstanding debts, we work or reserve the right to work with various collection service providers and/or lawyers.
+Further information on data protection in debt collection and dunning procedures can be found in the data protection information on the homepage of any debt collection service providers we may use (selection):

 5. Categories of data